 An advocate of reducing income and wealth inequality nationwide, Ulukaya implemented innovative profit-sharing and paid parental leave programs for Chobani's 2,000 employees.
 He founded the Tent Partnership for Refugees to improve the lives of more than 25 million refugees around the globe.
 He also signed the Giving Pledge, committing the majority of his personal wealth to the cause.

-Anthony Veneziale cofounded "Freestyle Love Supreme," an improvised, hip hop, live musical performance that he created with Lin-Manuel Miranda and Thomas Kail, and is soon appearing on Broadway.
+Anthony Veneziale cofounded Speechless with Sammy Wegent and Scott Lifton, using improv thinking to help people be themselves and be heard.
 He has used improv techniques for endeavors with Lin-Manuel Miranda (Hamilton, In The Heights, The Electric Company), Daveed Diggs (The Freeze) and on numerous networks like HBO, TBS, MTV, Nickelodeon and PBS.
-Veneziale also cofounded speechlessinc.com, an improv-thinking San Francisco-based company.
+Veneziale co-founded "Freestyle Love Supreme," an improvised, hip hop, live musical performance with Lin-Manuel Miranda and Thomas Kail, which will appear on Broadway in the fall of 2019.

-Previously, as a leader in the Obama White House, Venkataraman built partnerships among communities, companies and government to prepare for coming pandemics, wildfires, droughts and rising seas.
-In 2014, she launched the White House Climate Data Initiative to bring actionable climate science to people making decisions around the world.
-Previously, she was a science journalist for the New York Times and The Boston Globe.
-Now, she teaches students at MIT to use their scientific knowledge in service of society.
-She aspires to help more people shape their own future -- and that of future generations -- for the better.
+During the Obama years, Venkataraman built partnerships among communities, companies and government to prepare for coming pandemics, wildfires and rising seas.
+In 2014, she launched the White House Climate Data Initiative to bring actionable climate science to people making decisions around the globe.
+Previously, she was a science journalist for the New York Times and the Boston Globe.
+Now, she teaches students at MIT to use scientific knowledge in service of society.

 For more than 20 years, Vescovo served as an officer in the U.S. Navy Reserve, retiring in 2014 as a Commander (O-5).
 He served at various times on extended active duty, primarily onboard the USS Nimitz, USS Blue Ridge and ashore in Pearl Harbor, Hawaii, where he was posted to serve for more than a year after the 9/11 attacks as a counter-terrorism specialist.
 In the civilian world, he is a cofounder and Managing Partner of private equity firm Insight Equity, an industrial buyout firm with over $1 billion in capital, where he focuses on growing and enhancing aerospace, defense and electronics firms.
 Vescovo is also certified as a jet fixed-wing aircraft and helicopter pilot, as well as a submarine test pilot.